The senior-studio alternative to Toptal

 How fast can you start, compared to hiring?

 Usually within a few days of a discovery call.
-That's faster than recruiting an in-house engineer (typically 1-3 months) and comparable to a vetted marketplace match - but you skip the management overhead entirely.
+That's faster than recruiting an in-house engineer (typically 1-3 months) and comparable to a vetted talent network match - but you skip the management overhead entirely.

 Do we own the code and IP?